Formators in Consecrated Life

 - authorisation from the Dean.

 AttendanceBack to top

-Lessons begin in the last week of October and finish at the end of May.
+Lessons begin in January and finish at the end of May

 They take place from Monday to Friday from 8.30 am to 12.00 pm.